Issue No. 197. - November 3 , 2000.

 elections.

-The Croatian National Assembly was recenly founded as an
+The Croatian National Assembly was recenly founded

 institution for Croatian people in Bosnia.
 Following the call of